Editorial by Industrial Quick Search

 Steel Service Center

-Chapter 2: Advantages of a Steel Service Center
+Chapter 2: What are the Advantages of Using a Steel Service Center?

 • Steel service centers have a lower minimum order quantity (MOQ) than steel mills.
-Steel mills usually require customers to buy a large quantity of steel in a single transaction, burdening small businesses.
+Steel mills usually require customers to buy a large quantity of steel in a single transaction, burdening small businesses and startups with inflexible inventory requirements.

 • Customers and steel service centers benefit from the economies of scale.
 Steel service centers can purchase large quantities of steel from a steel mill at a lower price.
 They can process, store, and distribute the procured steel to many customers.
 Therefore, the costs from purchasing, processing, and distributing steel parts are spread to a large number of steel products.
-Steel service centers can then offer these products at a lower price per unit.
+Steel service centers can then offer these products at a lower price per unit, improving budget control for downstream industries.

-• Customers may avail the pre-processing services that steel service centers offer.
-These services include bending, cutting, finishing, etc. Therefore, customers do not need to acquire and operate specialized equipment.
+• Customers may avail the pre-processing and metal fabrication services that steel service centers offer.
+These value-added services include metal cutting, bending, shearing, laser cutting, sawing, punching, plasma cutting, and finishing processes such as deburring and coating.
+By outsourcing these processes, customers eliminate the need for costly capital equipment and specialized labor.

 ISO 9001 and IATF 16949 Certification